MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/05-OpenAI-Completions.md

     ```

     > [!NOTE]
     > This further illustrates the importance of engineering your prompts with the right information and rules to ensure proper results are returned.
-Read more about this process in the [Introduction to prompt engineering](/azure/cognitive-services/openai/concepts/prompt-engineering) documentation.
+Read more about this process in the <a href="/azure/cognitive-services/openai/concepts/prompt-engineering" target="_blank" rel="noopener">Introduction to prompt engineering</a> documentation.

 1. A few final points to consider before moving on to the next exercise: